User experience design: After launching a project

+Pixel perfect

+Pixel Perfect, or pixel-perfect precision, is a term used in web development to describe that a digital product appears accurately as intended by the user interface / user experience designer.

 UX stakeholders

 A user experience designer is considered a UX practitioner, along with the following job titles: user experience researcher, information architect, interaction designer, human factors engineer, business analyst, consultant, creative director, interaction architect, and usability specialist.

 Interaction designers

 Interaction designers (IxD) are responsible for understanding and specifying how the product should behave.
 This work overlaps with the work of both visual and industrial designers in a couple of important ways.
 When designing physical products, interaction designers must work with industrial designers early on to specify the requirements for physical inputs and to understand the behavioral impacts of the mechanisms behind them.
 Interaction designers cross paths with visual designers throughout the project.
 Visual designers guide the discussions of the brand and emotive aspects of the experience, Interaction designers communicate the priority of information, flow, and functionality in the interface.

 Technical communicators

 Historically, technical and professional communication (TPC) has been as an industry that practices writing and communication.
 However, recently UX design has become more prominent in TPC as companies look to develop content for a wide range of audiences and experiences.
 It is now an expectation that technical and professional skills should be coupled with UX design.
 According to Verhulsdonck, Howard, and Tham, "...it is not enough to write good content.
 According to industry expectations, next to writing good content, it is now also crucial to design good experiences around that content."
 Technical communicators must now consider different platforms such as social media and apps, as well as different channels like web and mobile.